-This bead embroidered labradorite necklace is part of my new “lunar” series, and it also gives a little nod to one of my favorite muses of all time.
+This bead embroidered labradorite necklace is part of my “lunar” series, and it also gives a little nod to one of my favorite muses.
 The central stone is a deep grey labradorite cabochon with flashes of green, amber and blue.
 It’s set in a hand beaded bezel of matte charcoal glass seed beads, sterling silver, freshwater pearls, faceted labradorite and hematite beads.
 At the base is a flashy faceted labradorite briolette, with a sterling silver wire wrap.

 The neckline is a mix of glass beads and handmade sterling silver chain, accented with faceted labradorite and hematite beads.
 It’s adjustable from about 16″ – 19″ inches, and it fastens with a sterling silver lobster claw clasp.
 The pendant portion measures about 1.5″ wide by 2″ long, and it’s backed with black garment leather.